Skip to main content

 The Dual-Clip Leash Setup

-If your harness has both clips, using a dedicated double-ended leash unlocks better control.
+If your use has both clips, using a dedicated double-ended leash unlocks better control.
 One end clips to the front (chest), the other to the back.
 This creates a system where:

 • Pulling forward → front clip redirects